THE IDEA

 Every system runs on feedback.
 Information about the state of the system feeds back to influence what happens next.

 There are two kinds.
 Reinforcing loops amplify change - they push the system further in whatever direction it’s already going.
 Success breeds success.
 Failure breeds failure.
 Panic breeds panic.
-Growth breeds growth.
 The rich get richer.
 The busy get busier.

 Balancing loops resist change - they push the system back toward a goal or equilibrium.
 A thermostat.
 A budget review.
-A performance improvement plan.
+A speed limit sign.
 Anything that senses a gap between “where we are” and “where we should be” and acts to close it.

-A team ships a product that customers love.
-Positive word of mouth brings more customers.
+A product that customers love generates word of mouth.
+Word of mouth brings more customers.
 More customers bring more revenue.
-More revenue funds a bigger team.
-The bigger team ships more features.
-More features attract more customers.
-That’s a reinforcing loop - and when it’s working in your favour, it feels like magic.
+More revenue funds improvements.
+Better product, more word of mouth.
+That’s a reinforcing loop running in your favour - and while it lasts, it feels like magic.

-Now flip it.
+Flip it.
 A team is understaffed.
 Work quality drops.
-Customers complain.
-The best staff leave because they’re tired of apologising.
+The best people leave because they’re tired of firefighting.
 Quality drops further.
-More customers leave.
-That’s the same structural pattern - a reinforcing loop - running in the opposite direction.
+More people leave.
+Same structural pattern - a reinforcing loop - running in the opposite direction.

-When you’re trying to understand why something is happening in your organisation, look for the loops.
+When you’re trying to understand why something is happening, look for the loops.

 If something is accelerating - growing fast, declining fast, escalating - look for the reinforcing loop.
 What’s feeding back into itself?
 What success is creating more success, or what failure is creating more failure?